-6.1.
-INTER-ANNOTATOR AGREEMENT
+6.1 Measuring inter-annotator agreement

 In this section our primary goal is to assess whether with our current methodology we produce a reliable annotation of MWEs.
 To that end we measure the amount of inter-annotator agreement that is above chance.
-Our attempt exploits weighted kappa measure κ_w (Cohen, 1968).
+Our attempt exploits weighted kappa measure $\kappa_w$ (Cohen 1968).

-The reason for using a weighted measure is essential for our task: we do not know which parts of sentences are MWEs and which are not.
-Therefore annotators work with all words and even if they do not agree on the type of a particular MWE, it is still an agreement on the fact that this t-node is a part of some MWE and thus should be tagged.
+The reason for using a weighted measure is essential: we do not know which parts of sentences are MWEs and which are not.
+Therefore annotators work with all words and even if they do not agree on the type of a particular MWEs, it is still an agreement on the fact that this t-node is a part of some MWEs and thus should be tagged.
 This means we have to allow for partial agreement on a tag.

-There are, however, a few sources of complications in measuring agreement of our task even by κ_w :
+There are, however, a few sources of complications in measuring agreement of our task even by $\kappa_w$ :

-- Each tag of a MWE identifies a subtree of a tectogrammatical tree (represented on the surface by a set of marked words).
+- Each tag of a MWEs identifies a subtree of a tectogrammatical tree (represented on the surface by a set of marked words).
 This allows for partial agreement of tags at the beginning, at the end, but also in the middle of a surface interval (in a sentence).
-Instead, standard measures like κ assumes fixed, bounded items, which are assigned some categories. - There is no clear upper bound as to how many (and how long) MWEs there are in texts.
-Cohen's κ_w counts agreement on known items and these are the same for both annotators.
-On the other hand, we want to somehow count agreement on the fact, that given word is not a part of MWE. - There is not a clear and simple way to estimate the amount of agreement by chance, because it must include the partial agreements mentioned above.
+Instead, standard measures like $\kappa$ assumes fixed, bounded items, which are assigned some categories. - There is no clear upper bound as to how many (and how long) MWEs there are in texts.
+Cohen's $\kappa_w$ counts only agreement on known items and these are the same for both annotators.
+We, on the other hand, want to count also agreement on the fact that a given word is not a part of MWEs.

+There is not a clear and simple way to estimate the amount of agreement by chance, because it must include the partial agreements mentioned above.

-Since we want to keep our agreement calculation as simple as possible but we also need to take into account the issues above, we have decided (as mentioned above) to start from κ_w as defined in (Artstein and Poesio, 2007): $\kappa_w = 1 - \frac{D_o}{D_e} = \frac{A_o - A_e}{1 - A_e}$ (explanation in Equation 2) and to make a few adjustments to allow for an agreement on non-annotation and an estimated upper bound.
+Since we want to keep our agreement calculation as simple as possible but we also need to take into account the issues above, we have decided to start from Cohen's $\kappa_w$ [quoted from (Artstein and Poesio 2007)]:

+$$\kappa_w = 1 - \frac{D_o}{D_e} = \frac{A_o - A_e}{1 - A_e} \tag{1}$$

+(further explained in Eq.
+3) and to make a few adjustments to allow for an agreement on non-annotation and an estimated upper bound.
 We explain these adjustments in following paragraphs.

 Because we do not know how many MWEs there are in our texts, we need to calculate the agreement over all t-nodes, rather than just the t-nodes that "should be annotated".
-This also means that the theoretical maximal agreement (upper bound) U cannot be 1.
-If it was 1, it would be saying that all nodes are part of MWEs.
+This also means that the theoretical maximal agreement (upper bound) U cannot be 1 (as in the denominator of Eq.
+1).
+If it were 1, it would be saying that all nodes are part of MWEs.

-Since we know that U < 1 but we do not know its exact value, we use the estimated upper bound \hat{U} (see Equation 1).
-Because we calculate \hat{U} over all t-nodes, we need to account not only for agreement on tagging a t-node, but also for agreement on a t-node not being a part of a MWE, i.e. not tagged at all.
-This allows us to positively discriminate the cases where annotators agree that a t-node is not a part of a MWE from the cases where one annotator annotates a t-node and the other one does not, which is evidently worse.
+Since we know that U < 1 but we do not know its exact value, i.e. we do not know the 'correct' ratio of MWEs and NEs in a text, we use the estimated upper bound $\widehat{U}$ (see Eq.
+2).
+Because we calculate $\widehat{U}$ over all t-nodes, we need to account not only for agreement on tagging a t-node, but also for agreement on a t-node not being a part of a MWEs, i.e. not tagged at all.
+This allows us to positively discriminate the cases where annotators agree that a t-node is not a part of a MWEs from the cases where one annotator annotates a t-node and the other one does not, which is evidently worse.